Lisping - When /s/ and /z/ are hard to say

 'Lisping' - a 'lay' term

 Problems saying 's', 'z, 'r', 'l' and 'th' are common in functional speech disorders.
-If they use the term at all, speech-language pathologists usually use the lay term 'lisp' to refer to a difficulty achieving the correct tongue position when pronouncing the /s/ and /z/ sounds.
+If they use the term at all, speech-language pathologists / speech and language therapists usually use the lay term 'lisp' to refer to a difficulty achieving the correct tongue position when pronouncing the /s/ and /z/ sounds.
 Some individuals, including some SLPs/SLTs, do not like the term lisp, perceiving it to carry a lot of baggage, and would prefer it not to be used in professional contexts.